 This second demonstration shows how d3 is used to create a single circle.
 Using codepen to display the results.

 Stage One

 Create a blank HTML document and create a link to the D3.js library using the script tags.
-Open a blank div with an Id which can be targeted by the JavaScript.
+Open a blank div with an identification to enable JavaScript to append.